How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Use a rubber mallet to tap the short ends of the planks together.
 This gives me a tight, flush seam.

-For the smallest pieces, I suggest using a small dab of laminate glue.
+For the smallest pieces, use a small dab of laminate glue.
 The locking system might not hold tiny triangles, and glue stops them from shifting.

 For example, in a 4m x 3m room, I often need to fit 6–10 separate pieces for the last row.
 This is common when walls are not straight.